posadskiy/study-everyday/language/english/rules/a-the.md

 Do not leave out the before other nouns for buildings, e g. the cinema, the factory, the house, the library, the office, the pub, the shop, the station.

+### a

+We do not use a/an with an uncountable noun.
+~~a water~~
+~~a music~~

+uncountable nouns without -s form:
+`accommodation, baggage, behaviour, equipment, fun, furniture, homework, housework, litter, luck, luggage, progress, rubbish, scenery, traffic, travel, weather, work`

+_There is a hair on your shirt._
+_I must brush my hair_ ~~hairs~~

+### amount

+After an amount of money, a distance, a weight or a length of time, we normally use a singular verb.

+_£78 seems a fair price._
+_100 metres isn't far to swim._

+We are talking about the amount as a whole, not the individual pounds or metres.